 What do you find most rewarding about your work?

-As a consultant with YES Institute I love being able to forward conversations on gender.
+As a consultant with YES Institute, I love being able to forward conversations on gender.
 I never question the power of this work and the ability to make a difference for all youth and families.
-It is rewarding to know that I play a part in empowering people to use their voice to work towards their purpose.
+It is rewarding to know that I play a part in empowering people to use their voices to work towards their purpose.